KPettingerEEN/SuperSimpleFPSPack/README.md

 * Camo 1: Keyboard Number 1
 * Camo 2: Keyboard Number 2
 * Camo 3: Keyboard Number 3
-* Change Sights: Keyboard Number 4
 * Change Reticle: Left Alt
 * To open the Pause Menu: Escape
 * To open the Settings Menu: Click the Controller Icon in the Pause Menu
 * To load a Saved Game: Click Continue in the Pause Menu

 Note: If you want to use other camos, the logic is already there and there are 6 other weapon camos for you to test out.
-If you want to create a menu for changing camos, you can quite literally use the logic I already set up, you just need to set up bottons to call the events to change the camo to the desired one.
+There is also already an event inside the M4 blueprint for attaching and detaching the sight for the weapon.
+If you want to create a menu for changing camos and attachments, you can quite literally use the logic I already set up, you just need to set up bottons to call the events to change the camo to the desired one.

 _____________________________________________________________________________________________